mozilla/wagtail-localize-smartling/README.md

 This app provides two Signals.

-`wagtail_localize.signals.individual_translation_imported` is sent when translation are imported from Smartling.
+`wagtail_localize.signals.individual_translation_imported` is sent each time a translation for a single locale (and for a single content object) is imported from Smartling.

 Signal kwargs: